 Conceptual Understanding: Aesthetically pleasing and eye catching visuals that capture the audience's attention, will have a strong chance of success in delivering a specific message.

-Skills focus: Adobe Photoshop
+Technical Skills focus: Adobe Photoshop

 Content: In the development of this poster, students learn to following and implement a design process based on a professional design cycle.
 Students learn soft skills in marketing, communication, research and audience targeting.
 They learn technical skills in 2D image manipulation, color theory, page layout and Adobe Photoshop.